national minority mental health month new paradigm recovery addiction dual diagnosis virginia dc articles

 Summer Travel and Staying Clean

 For individuals new in recovery, it’s not just the “bad times” that can be triggering.
 Positive activities can be equally hard to navigate while maintaining recovery from addiction and alcoholism.
-For individuals who are new in recovery, a summer vacation might be a relaxing time to get away from it all, but it can also be an interruption to important routines, separation from sobriety support groups and meetings, and times of increased family stress during travel.
+For individuals who are new in recovery, a summer vacation might be a relaxing time to get away from it all.
+However, it can also be an interruption to important routines, separation from sobriety support groups and meetings, and times of increased family stress during travel.
 There are some helpful tips, however, to make summer vacation easier to manage in recovery.
+Staying clean in the summer can be a breeze, even with temptations all around.

 At New Paradigm Recovery in Tysons, Virginia, we believe in recovery.
 Recovery doesn’t just mean quitting drugs.
 It’s about living life to the fullest, about achieving potential, and about discovery—discovery of self and discovery of a big, beautiful world around us.